kiyoka/fuzzy-string-match/README.md

   1. gem install fuzzy-string-match

 ## Features
-* Caluclate Jaro-Winkler distance of two strings.
+* Calculate Jaro-Winkler distance of two strings.
-  * Pure ruby version can handle both ascii and UTF8 strings. (and slow)
+  * Pure ruby version can handle both ASCII and UTF8 strings. (and slow)
-  * Native version can only ascii strings. (and fast)
+  * Native version can only ASCII strings. (and fast)

 ## Sample code
   * Native version